Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable group-level stickiness on the ALB listener rule.
 - [x] Enable sticky sessions on the ALB target group.

-### A SysOps administrator is investigating a company’s web application for performance problems.
+### A SysOps administrator is investigating a company's web application for performance problems.
 The application runs on Amazon EC2 instances that are in an Auto Scaling group.
 The application receives large traffic increases at random times throughout the day.
 During periods of rapid traffic increases, the Auto Scaling group is not adding capacity fast enough.
 As a result, users are experiencing poor performance.
 The company wants to minimize costs without adversely affecting the user experience when web traffic surges quickly.
 The company needs a solution that adds more capacity to the Auto Scaling group for larger traffic increases than for smaller traffic increases.
 How should the SysOps administrator configure the Auto Scaling group to meet these requirements?

 - [ ] Create a simple scaling policy with settings to make larger adjustments in capacity when the system is under heavy load.
 - [x] Create a step scaling policy with settings to make larger adjustments in capacity when the system is under heavy load.
 - [ ] Create a target tracking scaling policy with settings to make larger adjustments in capacity when the system is under heavy load.
 - [ ] Use Amazon EC2 Auto Scaling lifecycle hooks.
-Adjust the Auto Scaling group’s maximum number of instances after every scaling event.
+Adjust the Auto Scaling group's maximum number of instances after every scaling event.

 ### A company has a critical serverless application that uses multiple AWS Lambda functions.
 Each Lambda function generates 1 GB of log data daily in tts own Amazon CloudWatch Logs log group.
 The company's security team asks for a count of application errors, grouped by type, across all of the log groups.
 What should a SysOps administrator do to meet this requirement?